What is your most memorable wedding?

 Describe how you got into photography.

 My father was into photography when I was a child, so my interest was sparked at a very young age.
 I went on to study art at school and I spent my youth being an amateur photographer, until I decided to change careers during my early 20's to become a full time professional photographer.
 As soon as I got my first professional camera, even though I was overwhelmed with how different it was to the simple consumer grade cameras I had used throughout my life, I was instantly hooked on how incredibly different it was to using amateur equipment and how much more you could do with the photos it created, and how I could edit photos in such a creative way with a professional camera.
 The skill and expertise that was required to get the shots that I wanted fascinated me and I mastered the art of using it in no time at all because it became a 24/7 obsession.
 I was truly hooked.
-I went through 2 advanced diplomas - one in photography, and one in photo editing, and then I went on to do a diploma in wedding photography when I decided that I wanted to specialise in capturing love stories as they unfold.
-I enjoy photographing everything, but there's nothing as amazing as photographing love and helping a couple by capturing their love story as it unfolds for them to cherish for a lifetime, and editing it in the most beautiful way possible.
+I went through 2 degrees & a diploma - A degree in photography, and a degree in photo editing, and then I went on to do a diploma in wedding photography when I decided that I wanted to specialise in capturing love stories as they unfold.
+I enjoy photographing everything, but there's nothing as amazing as photographing love and capturing a couples story by recording their love story as it unfolds for them to cherish for a lifetime, and editing it in the most beautiful way possible.
 Weddings are my absolute passion and I cannot imagine a life without capturing and editing weddings!